Verge3D Physics Guide

 First-person character mode can be convenient not only for the shooter and RPG games but for any applications which require investigating large environments.
 It can be architecture visualizations, e-learning apps and interactive guides, museums and other cultural facilities, and even 3D virtual marketplaces.
 Besides, you can integrate the first-person character in your VR application making it much more realistic and fun!

-For usage example, check out the Snowballs VR demo (also available in the Asset Store).
+For usage example, check out the Snowballs VR demo (source files available in the Asset Store).

 There are many possible ways to implement FPS mode, but for non-expert Verge3D users we recommend you to follow this short guide to achieve results quicker.